 Who is my adviser?

-- Juniors and Seniors are assigned a faculty adviser from the Business Department.
-You can view your adviser in Degree Works.
+- Junior and Senior Business students are assigned a faculty adviser from the Business Department.
+You can view your adviser in Degree Works or Bengal Sucess Portal.
+If you do not have an assigned advisor, please see the Business Department secretary in Chase Hall 322.

-- Transfer Students: Transfer students can view their adviser in Degree Works.
+- Transfer Students: Transfer students can view their adviser in Degree Works or Bengal Sucess Portal.
 To receive your registration pin, you must complete the transfer student orientation.

 Advice to Students